LarkspurCA/androidweardocs/always.rst

         mTextView.setTextColor(Color.WHITE);
     }

-On return to interactive mode, all changes for ambient mode are reversed:
+On return to interactive mode reverse all your ambient mode changes.

   .. code-block:: java